KevCui/beheader/README.md

-# headershrink
+# Beheading

-> Find out the minimum required headers of a cURL request
+> Cut off unnecessary headers of a cURL request

 ## Why I need it?

-Not all the HTTP request headers impact the HTTP response: some are mandatory, some are redundant.
-If you want to get rid of unnecessary headers, this script will do the job and make cURL request look nice & clean.
+Not all the HTTP request headers impact the HTTP response: some are mandatory/innocent, some are redundant/guilty.
+If you want to get rid of guilty ones, this script will do the job and make cURL request look nice & clean.

 ## Usage

 ```
-usage: headershrink.py curl [URL] [-X REQUEST] [-H HEADER] [-d DATA]
+usage: behead.py curl [URL] [-X REQUEST] [-H HEADER] [-d DATA]

 optional arguments:
   -h, --help            show this help message and exit